gweidart/ERC20-snapshot/readme.md

 ### How to Use KCC KRC-20 Token Snapshot?

-Navigate to the directory you would like you token snapshot saved in.
+Navigate to the directory you would like your token snapshot saved in.

 ```
 cd path/to/a/directory